-Open windows make a house feel great and smell better, but you can make your home safer for your children by keeping furniture, including cribs and dressers, or anything else children can climb on, away from windows.
+Opening your windows make a house feel great and smell a lot better, but you can make your home safer for your children by keeping furniture, including cribs and dressers, or anything else children can climb on, away from the windows.
 Window screens are designed to keep insects out, not keep children in.
 They can’t support the weight of a child.

 It’s also important that your windows are not painted or nailed shut.
 You have to be able to open them to escape in case of an emergency.